-DJ Baxendale enters his first season as a student assistant for the Razorback baseball program in 2020.
+DJ Baxendale enters his third season on the Razorback baseball program’s staff in 2022.

 Baxendale pitched at Arkansas from 2010-12, cementing himself as one of the Hogs’ top hurlers during Arkansas’ 2012 run to the College World Series.
 He won a team-best eight wins that season, tossing 107.0 innings, racking up 96 strikeouts for a 3.11 ERA.